 By focusing on regulatory compliance issues before there is a problem, Robb strives to have his clients avoid missteps and government investigations.
 When litigation is required, Robb draws on years of relevant health care and administrative law experience to advocate for his clients.
 He has successfully represented health care providers before the North Carolina Office of Administrative Hearings (OAH) in cases including Medicaid audits, licensure terminations, Managed Care Organization (MCOs) actions and Certificate of Need (CON) decisions.
 He has also represented his clients in state and federal court in cases involving judicial review of administrative decisions, CON appeals, and challenges to federal and state laws and regulations.

-Robb is active in the Health Care Bar and serves as a member of the board of directors for the North Carolina Society of Health Care Attorneys.
+Robb is a leader in the state's health care legal community.
+He recently served as president of the North Carolina Society of Health Care Attorneys.
 He was also selected to participate as a member of the Greater Raleigh Chamber of Commerce Leadership Raleigh class of 2014-2015.
-When he isn’t focused on law, Robb enjoys spending time with his wife and daughters, reading history, painting, and fiction writing.
+When he is not focused on law, Robb enjoys spending time with his wife and daughters, reading history, painting, and fiction writing.
 He also especially enjoys following the football team at Duke, where he played for four years during his undergraduate education.